 Emma explains how she has built on her initial Boogie Mites activities:

 “This term we have decided to use some EYPP funding to purchase some more Boogie Mites programmes – including the ‘Maths’ and ‘Healthy Living’ programmes.
 There have been many studies recently about the decline in children’s physical skills when they reach school age.
 We thought what better way to help prepare our children for school than by giving them even more opportunities to develop their physical skills in a way in which they love?
 Not only this, but these programmes will hopefully help the children to learn new skills in numbers and shapes, and to look after themselves so they contribute positively to society both now and in the future.
 I have every faith that these programmes will be equally as popular as the ‘School Ready’ one.”

 “I wouldn’t hesitate in recommending Boogie Mites to anyone caring for children in the early years and the extensive learning outcomes for children that it offers.
 It makes it very good value for money and I believe it should be an essential piece of ‘toolkit’ within the industry.”

-You can read more about Boogie Mites training and resources here
+You can read more about Boogie Mites training and resources on our website.

 Or call Sue Newman, Boogie Mites Director on 023 92 817274 or email her email@example.com